Atari 2600: Building the system

 By December 1975, Atari hired Joe Decuir, a recent graduate from University of California, Berkeley who had been doing his own testing on the 6502.
 Decuir began debugging the first prototype designed by Mayer and Milner, which gained the codename "Stella" after the brand of Decuir's bicycle.
 This prototype included a breadboard-level design of the graphics interface to build upon.
 A second prototype was completed by March 1976 with the help of Jay Miner, who created a chip called the Television Interface Adaptor (TIA) to send graphics and audio to a television.
 The second prototype included a TIA, a 6507, and a ROM cartridge slot and adapter.
+Believing that the console would only sell for two to three years against competition, the team designed the product as quickly as possible, emphasizing low cost.

 As the TIA's design was refined, Al Alcorn brought in Atari's game developers to provide input on features.
 There were significant limitations in the 6507, the TIA, and other components, so the programmers creatively optimized their games to maximize the console.
-The console lacks a framebuffer and requires games to instruct the system to generate graphics in synchronization with the electron gun in the cathode-ray tube (CRT) as it scans across rows on the screen.
+The console lacks a framebuffer and requires games to instruct the system to generate graphics in synchronization with the electron gun in the cathode ray tube (CRT) as it scans across rows on the screen.
 The programmers found ways to "race the beam" to perform other functions while the electron gun scans outside of the visible screen.